flenniken/statictea/docs/repl.md

 # listInColumns

-Generate a string of the names in columns.
+Generate a string of names in columns.
 Width is the width of a row.
 The names are left justified and the columns are separated by 2 spaces.

 ```nim
 proc listInColumns(names: seq[string]; width: Natural): string